ZenGo-X/fs-dkr/README.md

 ## Intro
-In this note we aim to re-purpose the [Fouque-Stern](https://hal.inria.fr/inria-00565274/document) Distributed Key Generation (DKG) to support a secure Distributed Key Refresh (DKR).
+We re-purpose the [Fouque-Stern](https://hal.inria.fr/inria-00565274/document) Distributed Key Generation (DKG) to support a secure Distributed Key Refresh (DKR).
 As we claim, FS-DKR is well suited for rotation of [threshold ECDSA](https://eprint.iacr.org/2020/540.pdf) keys.